temitopeakinsoto/node-db3-challenge/queries.md

 ### Display the ProductName and CategoryName for all products in the database.
 Shows 76 records.

-SELECT ProductName, CategoryName from products JOIN categories ON products.CategoryID = categories.CategoryID
+SELECT p.ProductName, c.CategoryName from products AS p JOIN categories as c ON p.CategoryID = c.CategoryID

 ### Display the OrderID and ShipperName for all orders placed before January 9, 1997.
 Shows 161 records.

+SELECT o.OrderID, s.ShipperName FROM orders as o JOIN shippers as s ON o.ShipperID = s.ShipperID WHERE o.OrderDate < '1997-01-09'